New Captain Scarlet

-Anderson later claimed: "They took my half-hour show, cut the titles off and cut it in half.
-It wasn't even listed so people who watched Ministry of Mayhem had to wait and watch all the nonsense going on before the first half.
-When it finished they didn't say there was a second half or when it was going to start.
-After they had shown all the episodes, legally it had to be cited as a repeat so it never had a premiere.
-It just broke my heart."

-He interviews with Den of Geek and Big Finish, Anderson further dismissed Ministry of Mayhem as "a three-hour rubbish show", claimed parents had to "suffer" when NCS wasn't on-screen, that he was uncredited, and that Ministry of Mayhem "murdered the show".

-Episodes were aired in the order they were completed and delivered to ITV, meaning that the series finale aired as the penultimate instalment.
-This is because an alternative episode had to be made after one was abandoned because Gerry Anderson thought it was too scary for younger children.
-On 29 September 2017 to celebrate the 50th anniversary of the original Captain Scarlet series, New Captain Scarlet was brought to North America via Amazon Video.

-Synopsis
+Premise

 In the year 2068, peace on Earth is maintained by the Spectrum Organization, a super-efficient security group, headquartered in the vast floating aircraft carrier Skybase, which hovers on the edge of Earth's atmosphere.
 Spectrum is staffed by agents recruited from various military services, who are each assigned colour codenames to hide their true identities.
 Under the command of Colonel White, Spectrum has become the supreme peacekeeping force, maintaining a fleet of sophisticated vehicles for use by Spectrum field agents.

 A mission to locate the source of mysterious signals originating from Mars unleashed the power of the Mysterons, a ruthless alien consciousness.
 When Spectrum Captains Scarlet and Black discovered the Mysteron city on Mars, Black mistook the intentions of a probe for a hostile offensive and opened fire, completely destroying the city.
 Using their power of retrometabolism (the ability to recreate matter), the Mysterons rebuilt their city, killed Black, and promised to crush Earth and its destructive people.
 This has taken the form of a war of nerves, with the Mysterons using their powers to influence people, vehicles and inanimate objects to fall under their control.

 The Mysterons' primary Earth agent is Captain Black, recreated from the body of the original Spectrum agent.
 Captain Scarlet was also engineered to become an agent of destruction, but the Mysterons' hold over him was broken after he fell through a power conduit in the Skybase engineering section.
 Retaining the original man's memories, personality and loyalties, the new Captain Scarlet also retains the Mysteron ability to survive injuries that would prove fatal to any other person.
 Spectrum's personnel and facilities are now mainly mobilised to combat the threat of the Mysterons, with Captain Scarlet as their greatest weapon.